signalfx/splunk-otel-ios/frameworkInstructions.md

     xcodebuild -create-xcframework -archive archives/SplunkRum-iOS.xcarchive -framework SplunkOtel.framework -archive archives/SplunkRum-iOS_Simulator.xcarchive -framework SplunkOtel.framework -output xcframeworks/SplunkOtel.xcframework
 ```

-## 4. Importing the XCFramework into your project
+## 4. Import the XCFramework into your project

-Open your project in XCode and drag and drop the SplunkOtel.xcframework into the project navigator.
-This should automatically import the framework.
+Open your project in Xcode and drag the `SplunkOtel.xcframework` file into the project navigator.
+This automatically imports the framework.